antitokens/tachyon-contracts/README.md

 ## Specification

-This specification requires EIP-3668 and ERC-20 at core, besides EIP-155.
+This specification uses DIA Protocol and ERC-20 at core, besides EIP-155.

 ### 1. Price Oracle (EIP-3688)